 Service learning offers a unique opportunity for young people to get involved with their communities in a tangible way by integrating service projects with learning.
 Service learning engages students in the process, using what they learn in educational or clinical settings to solve real-life problems.
 Students become actively contributing citizens and community members through the service they perform.

 We seek to help participating teens’ understand their place within their communities, as well as discover ways in which they may fully participate in those communities with a special emphasis on how they can give back to others.
 ELP teens have provided service at a diverse set of volunteer sites, including:

 - Red Cross of King County

 - Bellevue Youth Theater

 - Marymoor Park

-ELP Teens will qualify for the opportunity to participate in the Teen Respite Option.
-Please note, that respite is offered at an additional price and is offered on a first come first served basis.
+ELP Teens will automatically qualify for the opportunity to participate in the Teen Respite Option.
+Please note, that respite is offered at an additional price and is offered on a first come, first served basis.
 Please click the following link for more information: TEEN RESPITE

 Contact Katie for more information on ELP and Teen Respite: Program Manger: Katie McAndrew 425.409.6209 Katie.email@example.com